damsheer/damsheer.GitHub.io/index.md

 ---

 ## Non-academic life
 I think I have that goal-driven personality, if I have a goal I will try my best to do it.
-My undergraduate life lacked guidance.
-I wanted to be a good programmer and I used to make a lot of effort on some coding projects to improve my coding skills instead of getting good grades.
-After graduation, I worked as a research assistant for gap year and passed the national admissions test for graduate school with good grades(342/500, 22 points above the score line of the ICT.CAS), and then I participated in many research projects and had an oppotunity to do some independent research.
-The most important thing is that I have always been eager to learn and become better, so I believe that I have the ability to become a PhD candidate.
+My undergraduate life lacked guidance yet I wanted to be a distinguished programmer and I used to make a lot of effort on some coding projects to improve my coding skills instead of getting good grades.
+After graduation, I worked as a research assistant for a gap year and passed the national admissions test for graduate school with good grades(342/500, 20 points above the scoreline of the ICT.CAS), and then I participated in many research projects and had an opportunity to do some independent research.
+The most important thing is that I have always been eager to learn and become better, so I believe that I can become a Ph.D. candidate.

 ### Personal projects
 * AutoSeed for Private tracker sites

-I am coding for my personal auto-seed project which deployed on one of my VPS, but I still not finished yet, because I am too busy recently.
-I am not a fanboy of self-hosting, but I still have some geek spirit.
+I am coding for my auto-seed project which deployed on one of my VPS, but I am still not finished yet because I am too busy recently.
+I am not a fanboy of self-hosting, yet I have some geek spirit.

 * Bilibili/Youtube daily backup

-I write a python program, it automaticaly download my favorate uploader/youtubers' video everyday and upload it to my google drive.
+I write a python program, it automatically downloads my favorite uploader/YouTubers video every day and uploads it to my google drive.

-* Similarity english words search engine
+* Similarity English words search engine

-Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on levenshtein distance.
+Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on Levenshtein distance.

 ### ACM compete programming(I liked it)

 ### Volunteer
+I have given classes to the primary school, and I have raised fundraising for non-developed regions.

+I was the outstanding volunteer in 2015.

 ---